filters.lib

 (fi.)highpass

-Nth-order Butterworth highpass filters. highpass is a standard Faust function.
+Nth-order Butterworth highpass filter. highpass is a standard Faust function.

 Usage